Diffusion Schr\"odinger Bridge with Applications to Score-Based Generative Modeling: Introduction

 Although SGM provides state-of-the-art results \citep{nichol2021beatgans}, sample generation is computationally expensive.
 In order to learn the reverse-time SDE from the prior, \ie \ the generative model, the forward noising SDE must be run for a sufficiently long time to converge to the prior and the step size must be sufficiently small to obtain a good numerical approximation of this SDE.
 By reformulating generative modeling as a \schro bridge (SB) problem, we mitigate this issue and propose a novel algorithm to solve SB problems.
 Our detailed contributions are as follows.

 \textbf{Generative modeling as a \schro bridge problem.} The SB problem is a famous entropy-regularized Optimal Transport (OT) problem introduced by \cite{schrodinger1932theorie}; see \eg \ \citep{leonard2014survey,chen2020optimal} for reviews.
 Given a reference diffusion with finite time horizon $T$, a data distribution and a prior distribution, solving the SB amounts to finding the closest diffusion to the reference (in terms of Kullback--Leibler divergence on path spaces) which admits the data distribution as marginal at time $t=0$ and the prior at time $t=T$.
 The reverse-time diffusion solving this SB problem provides a new SGM algorithm which enables approximate sample generation from the data distribution using shorter time intervals compared to the original SGM methods.
 Our method differs from the entropy-regularized OT formulation in \citep{genevay2018learning}, which deals with discrete distributions and relies on a static formulation of SB, as opposed to our dynamical approach for continuous distributions which operates on path spaces.
 It also differs from \citep{finlay2020learning} which approximates the SB solution by a diffusion whose drift is computed using potentials of the dual formulation of SB.
 Finally, \cite{wang2021deepschro} have recently proposed to perform generative modeling by solving not one but two SB problems.
 Contrary to us, they do not formulate generative modeling as computing the SB between the data and prior distributions.
-D \textbf{Solving the \schro bridge problem using score-based diffusions.} The SB problem can be solved using Iterative Proportional Fitting (IPF) \citep{fortet1940resolution,kullback1968probability,chen2020optimal}.
-We propose Diffusion SB (DSB), a novel implementation of IPF using score-based diffusion techniques.
-DSB does not require discretizing the state-space \citep{chen2016entropic,reich2018data}, approximating potential functions using regression \citep{bernton2019schr,dessein2017parameter,pavon2018data}, nor performing kernel density estimation \citep{pavon2018data}.
-The first DSB iteration recovers the method proposed by \cite{song2020score}, with the flexibility of using shorter time intervals, as additional DSB iterations reduce the discrepancy between the final-time marginal of the forward (resp. backward) SDE w.r.t. the prior (resp. data) distribution; see \Cref{fig:schro_bridge} for an illustration.
-An algorithm akin to DSB has been proposed concurrently and independently by \cite{vargas2021solving}; the main difference with our algorithm is that they estimate the drifts of the SDEs using Gaussian processes while we use neural networks and score matching ideas.